-The Potential Contaminant Source (PCS) Inventory includes identified sources of potential contaminants which are capable of adversely impacting the quality of groundwater tributary to a drinking water source.
-In a general sense, PCSs may include any business, group, or individual involved in the manufacture, disposal, transport, storage, or use of contaminants which could potentially degrade the quality of the groundwater resources.
+The Potential Contamination Source (PCS) inventory includes identified sources of potential contaminants which have the potential to adversely impact the quality of groundwater tributary to a drinking water source.
+In a general sense, PCSs may include any business, group or individual involved in the manufacture, disposal, transport, storage or use of contaminants which could potentially degrade the quality of the groundwater resources.
 Although there is a tendency to associate groundwater contamination with large business or industry, significant PCSs are often associated with smaller entities (which may include gas stations, farm storage tanks, septic tanks, and agricultural areas).

 Areas of the DWSP zones are located in Sanpete County southeast of Fairview.
-The zones include a residential area on septic systems.
-The basis for determining whether an activity constituted a PCS was based primarily upon guidelines provided by the Utah Department of Environmental Quality, Division of Drinking Water (DDW) entitled "Source Protection User's Guide" (DDW, 1998).
+The zones include a golf course and a residential area on septic systems.
+The basis for determining whether an activity constituted a PCS was based primarily upon guidelines provided by the Utah Department of Environmental Quality, Division of Drinking Water (DDW) entitled "Ground Water Source Protection User's Guide" (DDW, 2013).
 Judgment was also applied in determining what would qualify as a PCS.